TSltd/bitpacked_phase_router/docs/evaluation.md

 - Runtime scales roughly linearly with N for fixed k.
 - Small k values yield faster routing due to fewer active bits to propagate.
-- The routing pipeline is **memory-bandwidth limited**, not compute-limited.
+- It is reasonable to assume that the routing pipeline is **memory-bandwidth limited**, not compute-limited.

 ---